ksj1230/Update-State-Checker/README.md

 # 1. Notice
-Update-State-Checker is a proof-of-concept to detect the package-component mismatch issue will be introduced in DIMVA 2018.
+Update-State-Checker is a proof-of-concept to detect the package-component mismatch issue introduced in DIMVA 2018.
+We are improving the tool to a remote scanner version based on Windows Management Instrumentation (WMI).

 ## 1.1.
 Papers and Presentations
-They will be released after being published in DIMVA 2018.
+You can refer to an uploaded materials (a slide and a paper) presented in DIMVA 2018.

 ## 1.2.
 Contributions
 We always welcome your contributions.
 Issue report, bug fix, new feature implementation, anything is alright.
 Feel free to send us.